ocimar84/holidays/README.md

 ## Technology used

-* [Django](https://www.djangoproject.com/) - A model-view-template framework used to create Locksmith Booking
-* [Bootstrap](https://getbootstrap.com/) - A CSS framework used for the front end development.
+* [Django](https://www.djangoproject.com/) - Django is a popular Python-based web framework used for building web applications.
+It follows the Model-View-Template (MVT) architectural pattern and provides a robust set of tools and features for rapid development.
+* [Bootstrap](https://getbootstrap.com/) - Bootstrap is a widely used CSS framework that provides a responsive grid system and pre-designed CSS components.
+It helps in creating a visually appealing and consistent user interface across different devices and screen sizes.
-* [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides the content and structure for the website.
+* [HTML5](https://en.wikipedia.org/wiki/HTML) - HTML5 is the latest version of the Hypertext Markup Language, which is used to structure the content of web pages.
-* [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.
+* [CSS3](https://en.wikipedia.org/wiki/CSS) - CSS3 is the latest version of Cascading Style Sheets, used for styling the visual presentation of web pages.
-* [JavaScript](https://www.javascript.com/) - Provides interactive elements of the website
-* [Python](https://www.python.org/) - Provides the functionality of the website.
-* [Gitpod](https://www.gitpod.io/) - Used to create and edit the website.
-* [GitHub](https://github.com/) - Used to host the repository.
-* [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug.
-* [Am I Responsive](https://ui.dev/amiresponsive) - Used to generate mockup of my webpage.
-* [Cloudinary](https://cloudinary.com/) - Used to host all static files and images.
-* [Heroku](https://id.heroku.com/login) - Used to deploy the website.
-* [ElephantSQL](https://www.elephantsql.com/) - Used to host my database
+* [JavaScript](https://www.javascript.com/) - JavaScript is a programming language that allows for interactive and dynamic elements on web pages.
+It is used to enhance the user experience and add functionality to the website.
+* [Python](https://www.python.org/) - Python is a versatile programming language used for backend development in the Locksmith Booking system.
+It is the primary language used by Django.
+* [Gitpod](https://www.gitpod.io/) - Gitpod is an online integrated development environment (IDE) that allows developers to write, edit, and collaborate on code in a browser-based environment.
+* [GitHub](https://github.com/) - GitHub is a web-based hosting service for version control using Git.
+It is commonly used for hosting and managing code repositories.
+* [Heroku](https://id.heroku.com/login) - Heroku is a cloud platform that allows developers to deploy, manage, and scale web applications.
+It is used to host the deployed version of the Locksmith Booking system.
-* [CI Python Linter](https://pep8ci.herokuapp.com/) - Used to validate Python code.
+* [CI Python Linter](https://pep8ci.herokuapp.com/) - CI Python Linter is a tool used to validate Python code and ensure code quality and adherence to coding standards.
-* [HTML Validation](https://validator.w3.org/) - Used to validate HTML code.
+* [HTML Validation](https://validator.w3.org/) - HTML Validation is a process of checking HTML code against standard HTML rules and specifications to ensure that it is well-formed and valid.
-* [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code.
+* [CSS Validation](https://jigsaw.w3.org/css-validator/) - CSS Validation is the process of checking CSS code for errors, syntax issues, and adherence to CSS standards.
-* [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code.
+* [JSHint Validation](https://jshint.com/) - JSHint is a tool used to validate JavaScript code and detect potential errors and code quality issues.

 # Deployment